Part One: How can Skipping Questions on the GRE Help You?

 - Reading Comprehension Questions

 In most cases, Reading Comprehension questions take longer than vocabulary questions, even Text Completion questions with three blanks, so I always skip the reading questions and do them last.
 Because the GRE is adaptive, if you’ve done well on the first Verbal section, you will get a harder second Verbal section, so the passages you see on the second section are likely to be more difficult to understand and the questions are likely to feel more subjective.
-If you’ve thoroughly prepped your vocabulary words using Marks Education’s vocabulary resources, you can do the vocabulary questions much more quickly.
+If you’ve thoroughly mastered your vocabulary words using Marks Education’s vocabulary resources, you can do the vocabulary questions much more quickly and leave the reading comprehension questions for last, when you can take as much time as you need.

 - Text Completion Questions with Three-Blanks